onkelbeh/HomeAssistantRepository/README.md

 - Map more, perhaps all important components to use flags
 - Publish my Home Assistant Configuration
 - Publish my ESPHome Configurations
-- Remove support for Python 3.6 in the mid of December
-- Add support for Python 3.8 in a new dev branch
+- Add test support for Python 3.8 and 3.9 in new dev branches
 - Add libraries if I need it or someone asks for
 - Create a better mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
 A very early version of it was used to create the `v9999` dev ebuild with nearly all components framed into USE flags.
 Someone blame me for 800 use flags ;-)
 - Write an real good installation page for the home-assistant.io Documentation an get it added there.